UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Note that you can't use

 ```
-new=\`expr "${old=0}" + 1\`
+new=$(expr "${old=0}" + 1)
 ```

 to change the value of "old" because the expr command is run as a subshell script, and changing the value of "old" in that shell doesn;t change the value in the parent shell.
 I've seen many scripts fail with strange messages if certain variables aren't defined.
-Preventing this is very easy, once you master these four methods of referring a Bourne shell variable.
+Preventing this is very easy, once you master these four methods of referring a shell variable.
 Let me describe these in more detail.

 The first variation is used when something unusual happens.
 I think of it as the "Huh???" option, and the question mark acts as the mnemonic for this action.
 As an example, assume the following script is executed:

 #!/bin/sh
-cat ${HOME}/Welcome
+cat "${HOME}"/Welcome

 But suppose the environment variable "HOME" is not set.
 Without the question mark, you might get a strange error.
 In this case, the program *cat* would complain, saying file "/Welcome" does not exist.
 Change the script to be

 #!/bin/sh
-cat ${HOME?}/Welcome
+cat "${HOME?}"/Welcome

 and execute it, and you will get the following message instead: